History IV: Upper Elementary Second Course in World and US History

 Finally, we will take a look at the new millennia with its terrorism, further cultural changes and lost direction, ending with the open question – “What now?”
 How is America doing, considering the history of the land and people, and the judgment decreed by God upon the land?

-All of this will be accomplished through reading of the texts, lectures, video presentations, guest speakers, Journaling answers to given questions, using Scriptures, the works of noted scholars, texts depicting parts of American history, and the “Spine Texts” for this, the previous, and the following two levels of History+.
+All of this will be accomplished through reading of the texts, lectures, video presentations, guest speakers, Journaling answers to given questions, using Scriptures, the works of noted scholars, texts depicting parts of American history, and the “Spine Texts” for this, the previous, and the following two levels of History.
+ALso, we will use the Tuttle Twins series by Connor Boyack to help us discuss the question for the last month of the course: America, What now?

 “Spine Texts” are texts used as a basis and a beginning of knowledge.
 In this case, they are especially suited to exciting the interest of elementary students in history due to their illustrative and chronological formats.
 The “Spine Text” for World History is The Usborne Encyclopedia of World History with Internet Links.
 It costs about $40.00, but for four years of use is somewhat of a bargain.
 The “Spine Text” for United States History is American History: A Visual Encyclopedia by David C. King, published by DK and the Smithsonian.
 Cost is about $16.00, and an excellent bargain for four years of use!
 Neither text is required at the beginning of their respective semesters, so you have time to budget in your purchases.